dippynark/bpf-kubernetes/README.md

 ## Documentation

+It's recommended to read the documentation in the same order as the following list; each document assumes all knowledge from any previous documents:

 - General BPF documentation can be found in [bpf.md](docs/bpf.md)
 - Documentation specific to each example can be found below:
   - [cgroup_skb.md](docs/cgroup_skb.md)